MoisesHDAndrade/Fletnix/README.md

 # Fletnix

-**Fletnix** is a site where allow anyone inside your localhost watch your saved movies from your browser
+**Fletnix** is a site where allow anyone inside your local internet to watch your saved movies from your browser
 ---

 ## About